green-loan-portal/green-loan-portal.github.io/index.md

 * Friendly web-based form for the GEM$ application
 * Database querying of loan applicants for loan processors
 * Roles for all parties involved in the application process

+## Team Members:

+Brody Uehara: Junior at the University of Hawaii at Manoa, primarily worked on front end of green loan portal.